gaehlerm/SoftwareEngineering/README.md

 Integration tests are the second level of the testing pyramid.
 They are like testing the assembled radio on a test stand.
 Integration tests are coarser than unit tests and cannot pinpoint errors as precisely.
 But they are still useful for checking the functionality of the radio.
 About 15% of all tests are integration tests.

-The functional tests should only verify that the installation of the radio in the car was successful as expected.
+Functional tests should only verify that the installation of the radio in the car was successful as expected.
 Turning it on once should be completely sufficient as there is not much more that can still go wrong.

 Functional tests are the least common.
 They are very valuable for verifying that a program actually works.
 There are always some things that can go wrong, even if all unit tests pass.
 However, the feedback you receive from a functional test is very limited.
 It will mostly indicate that something is wrong, but you will spend a lot of time debugging the cause of this issue.
 On the other hand, you don't need too many functional tests.
 If you have good test coverage with your unit and integration tests, the likelihood of experiencing numerous failing functional tests is low.